Welcome to our autumn skincare guide!

 Why?
 Because all the extra oil pumping action our skin experiences during the summer months hasn’t slowed down.
 Yet, there’s an added twist that we don’t see during the summer – the cooler weather and drier air have our skin developing a build-up of dead skin cells.

 This buildup interferes with the oil getting to the surface of our skin unobstructed.
 Obstructed oil means oil that either it doesn’t reach the surface at all (gets trapped in our pores!) or it’s seriously slowed down, creating congestion.
-As we know from previous posts (How to Pick a Cleanser for Acne Prone Skin) and broadcasts (Check out all our broadcast replays on Facebook here), bacteria will come running when oil starts collecting in pores.
+As we know from previous posts (How to Pick a Cleanser for Acne Prone Skin), bacteria will come running when oil starts collecting in pores.
 Alas, the perfect conditions for acne are created!

 What’s the best way to counteract this effect?
 The solution is multi-faceted – slow down oil production, and remove the buildup of dead skin cells.

 Here are some tips to get you started!

 Autumn Skincare Tip #1:

 Double-check your cleanser + Use specialized cleansers to start breaking down the buildup.

 If you’re not using the right cleanser for your skin, the buildup can become worse AND oil production can increase.